-Planned giving (also known as legacy giving) is a way to make a gift that contributes to the long-term financial strength and ongoing quality of the healthcare we provide at Alice Peck Day.
+Planned giving is a way to make a gift that contributes to the long-term financial strength and ongoing quality of the healthcare provide at Alice Peck Day Memorial Hospital.
 We can help you and your attorney or financial advisor design a plan that preserves your commitment to your family while also fulfilling your desire to support APD.

-To receive more information about giving or to discuss making a legacy gift, please contact Peter Glenshaw, External Vice President of External Affairs, at (603) 448-7442 to discuss a planned gift.
+To receive more information about giving or to discuss making a legacy gift, please contact Peter Glenshaw, Vice President of External Affairs, at (603) 448-7442.

 The following list provides a short guide to the most popular planned gift options: